Luc1401/webcamize-vertical-flip/readme.md

 $ webcamize
 ```

 In the vast majority of cases, that's all you'll need to do.
-You might be asked to enter your password for `modprobe` to enable the video device.
+You might be asked to enter your password to enable and configure the video device.

 [**View the list of supported cameras and devices**](./doc/supported.md).